 - Twelve feet of high-quality, robust paracord

 If you’re wondering what this survival bracelet can’t do, you will be thinking for quite some time.
-From protection to food-catching and cooking, this survival bracelet can do it all.
+This survival bracelet can do everything from protection to food-catching and cooking.
 It offers security to its users, knowing that they can do all types of applications within the bracelet on their wrist — and that’s something you won’t want to miss out on.

 A survival bracelet is something any outdoorsman or woman needs in their life.
-It can mean the difference between life and death as it can provide shelter, fishing line, snare traps, tourniquets, and so much more.
+It can mean the difference between life and death, as it can provide shelter, fishing lines, snare traps, tourniquets, and so much more.
 It’s the must-have bracelet for anyone who wants to survive in the wilderness and be utterly successful.

 If you love exploring the wilderness and do not already have a survival bracelet, now is the time to get one!
 Remember – there is no need to skimp on quality and added features because even the most decked-out survival bracelets are incredibly affordable.